Central Park (Winnipeg): History

 Central Park was one of Winnipeg's first four parks, then referred to as "ornamented squares and breathing areas."
 The land for it was purchased by the city from the Hudson's Bay Company for $20,000 in 1893.
 The land for the park was swampy in summer and had a significant amount of unusable ground.
 Thousands of loads of manure and soil were brought in, which caused subsequent settling, but also was responsible for lush lawns and gardens.

 A bandstand and two tennis courts were added to the park in 1905, and an iron fence and drinking fountain were added in 1909.
 The Waddell fountain was added to the park in 1914.
 Playground equipment was added in 1936 and restrooms in 1959.

 In 1985, the city closed off a section of Qu'Appelle Street, expanding the park to Ellice Avenue.
-The master plan was originally intended to link Central Park to the Manitoba Legislature grounds, but was abandoned at the development of North Portage and Portage Place mall from 1985–1987.
+The master plan was originally intended to link Central Park to the Manitoba Legislature grounds, but was abandoned at the development of North Portage and Portage Place mall from 1985 to 1987.
 This addition brought the park up to 4.8 acres in size.

 The park was renovated between 2008 and 2012, with designs by the architecture firm Scatliff+Miller+Murray.
 The project won the 2015 Premier's Award for Design Excellence Award of Merit in Landscape Architecture.